Skip to main content

 • Demonstrate superb writing, research, and presentation skills.

-• Have experience with public history and/or interpreting and presenting historical content for a wide variety of audiences.
+• Have experience in public history setting(s) and/or in interpreting and presenting historical content for a wide variety of audiences.

-• Be able to work both independently and collaboratively as part of the JHC team.
+• Be able to work both independently and collaboratively with the JHC team.

 Terms and Stipend